dalacan/amazon-sagemaker-dis-background-removal/README.md

-# Amazon Ssagemaker DIS background removal
+# Amazon Sagemaker DIS background removal

 In this this repository, we will go through the steps to implement the DIS background removal model in Amazon SageMaker.